cmbu-tmm-sites/learncodestream/content/Configure/Endpoints/Kubernetes/index.md

 title: "Kubernetes"
 ---

-The Kubernetes endpoint provides configuration for a Kubernetes cluster to use with the [Kubernetes Task](/Pipelines/Tasks/Kubernetes/).
+The Kubernetes endpoint provides configuration for a Kubernetes cluster to use with the [Kubernetes Task](/Pipelines/Tasks/Kubernetes/) or as the [Pipeline execution context](/Pipelines/#pipeline-configuration).

 * **Project** - endpoints are assigned to a Project to provide scope of access
 * **Type** - Kubernetes